paavininanda/language-translation/GSoC2017-PLT-DevelopmentUpdate.md

 20. [ ] All sites under a post(installation) can be seen under "Posts" tab.
 Click "Show" for a particular post(installation) to see all contact information of post(installation) and number of sites in it.
 (Unable to find implementation.)

 21. [ ] CAREFUL! : If a particular site is deleted, all the volunteer names under that site are automatically deleted.
-(Will test this and update here.)

-22. [ ] CAREFUL! : If a particular post(installation) is deleted, all the sites under that post(installation) are automatically deleted.
-(What does installation mean here ?)
+22. [x] CAREFUL! : If a particular post(installation) is deleted, all the sites under that post(installation) are automatically deleted.

 23. [x] Photos(Articles), Sites, Volunteers and Contributors table are sorted in descending order,i.e., last created is at the top and the first created is at the bottom.

 24. [ ] Admin can view and edit the volunteer contact information - except for volunteer's username and password.
-(Yet to test this as admin panel not working)

 25. [ ] Admin can enter the volunteer or contributor to use the application ,i.e., Login Approval = 'Not Yet' (before approval) to Login Approval = 'Yes'(after approval).
-(Yet to test this as admin panel not working)

 26. [ ] Application must work offline.
 (Unable to find implementation.)